 See a football game!

-Football is a passion here with 30 teams in Buenos Aires at more than 30 home stadia across the city.
+Hands down, this was the best night out in Buenos Aires!
+Football is a passion here with 24 professional teams in Buenos Aires and more than 11 home stadia across the city.
 However you’ll never get a ticket as season passes are sold out!
 But never fear, go with a couple of hard-case tour guides who will “rent” you a membership card for the night and prepare to chant your head off, swing your shirt and become staunch fans.

-I went to a Boca Juniors game, Diego Maradona’s club, and the atmosphere was like a Rugby World Cup match – every week!
+I went to a Boca Juniors game, Diego Maradona’s club, at Estadio Alberto J. Armando stadium, which is also known as La Bombonera (which means the candy box) and the atmosphere was like a Rugby World Cup match – every week!

-And here’s an interesting factoid that my Aunty Maryn alerted me to: Boca Juniors didn’t always wear blue and yellow and how they came to wear that colour is really quite hilarious.
+And here’s an interesting factoid that my Aunty Maryn told me: Boca Juniors didn’t always wear blue and yellow and how they came to wear that colour is really quite hilarious.
 In 1905 they wore a white shirt with thin vertical black stripes.
 The problem was it was a similar colour to Nottingham de Almagro so in 1906 a game was played and the winner would keep their colours.
 Boca lost.

-Of course one must learn to tango when in BA, so because I had never worked my feet in such fashion before, I went to a lesson followed by an appearance at one of the many milongas in town.
+Of course one must learn to tango when in Buenos Aires, so because I had never worked my feet in such fashion before, I went to a lesson followed by an appearance at one of the many milongas in town.

 My instructor was an Irish man named Gerry and his Argentinian wife Lucia (here’s my post about my lesson with pics!)
-But if you don’t want to dance, I’d still recommend popping along to a milonga just to drink in the vibe.
-Be aware that they don’t get started until 11pm at the earliest.
+But if you don’t fancy a bit of Buenos Aires tango yourself, I still recommend you visit a milonga just to watch and drink in the vibe.
+But be aware that they don’t get started until 11pm – at the earliest.

 Learn how to play polo

 Being terrified of horses, I was not looking forward to my polo lesson, but it was actually brilliant fun.
 The ponies are trained to teach novices like me.
-We met the horsey set at Puesto Veijo ranch and watched a game, then donned our gear to look the part and tried hitting the ball around for an hour or so.
+We met the horsey set at Puesto Veijo ranch and watched a game (it’s flippin fast with thunderous hooves everywhere!), then donned our gear to look the part and tried hitting the ball around for an hour or so.

 I love to learn to cook local food on location, so it was with great delight that I found myself kneading dough and dicing fillings to make scrumptious empanadas – the South American version of the Cornish pasty.
 If learning to barbecue Argentinian style is more your thing, you can do that too at Cook Abroad classes.